littlefs-project/littlefs/DESIGN.md

 directory not only contains pointers to all of its children, but also a pointer to the next directory.
 These pointers create a linked-list that is threaded through all of the directories in the filesystem.
-Since we only use this linked list to check for existance, the order doesn't actually matter.
+Since we only use this linked list to check for existence, the order doesn't actually matter.
 As an added plus, we can repurpose the pointer for the individual directory linked-lists and avoid using any additional space.